c-astle35/data_reference/README.md

 #c

 HELP WANTED: If someone would be willing to help, organization of datasets, programming techniques, idea types, libraries, etc. by topic could most certainly help in keeping this list going and somewhat clean.
+Ideas for an even better schema for this thing are also accepted.

 #c